List of concentration and internment camps: South Africa

 The term concentration camp was first used by the British military during the Boer War (1899–1902).
 Facing attack by Boer guerrillas, British forces rounded up the Boer women and children as well as black people living on Boer land, and sent them to 34 tented camps scattered around South Africa.
 Altogether, 116,572 Boers were interned, roughly a quarter of the population.
 This was done as part of a scorched earth policy to deny the Boer guerrillas access to the supplies of food and clothing they needed to continue the war.

 One such camp was situated at East London, South Africa.
 Though they were not extermination camps, the women and children of Boer men who were still fighting were given smaller rations.
 The poor diet and inadequate hygiene led to contagious diseases such as measles, typhoid and dysentery.
 Coupled with a shortage of medical facilities, this led to large numbers of deaths—a report after the war concluded that 27,927 Boer (of whom 22,074 were children under 16) and 14,154 black Africans had died of starvation, disease and exposure in the camps.

 In contrast to these figures, during the war the British, Colonial and South African forces' casualties included 5,774 killed in action and 13,250 deaths from disease, while the Boers' casualties in the Transvaal and Orange Free State up to December 1901, included 2640 killed in action and 945 deaths from disease.

 During World War I, South African troops invaded neighboring German South-West Africa.
 German settlers were rounded up and sent to concentration camps in Pretoria and later in Pietermaritzburg.

 Soviet Russia

 During its 1918 invasion of Soviet Russia, the UK built two concentration camps: Mudyug island and Iukang on Ostrovnoy island.

 Wales

-During World War I, there was a concentration camp in Frongoch, Merionethshire.
+During World War I, there was an internement camp in Frongoch, Merionethshire.
 First German POWs were held here until 1916, then 1,800 Irish political prisoners were held there following the Easter Rising, including Michael Collins.
 The prisoners were very poorly treated and Frongoch became a breeding ground for Irish revolutionaries.